bingeli1212/nitrile-preview/doc/DOC-nitrile-styles.md

   opacity:0.5
   ```

++ linealpha:<number>

+  This sets the alpha channel value for all colors that are to be used
+  for drawing lines.
+By default it is "1.0".

 + r:<length>

   This option denotes a length that is related to a radius.
 It is used by a